jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

-The ISO has a very good reputation internationally.
+Besides the #gl_("iso") having a focus on hydrogen, another reason why #gl_("iso") hydrogen based standards are mentioned is of the very good internationally reputation that the #gl_("iso") has.
 This increases the chances of partial to potentially full international recognition.
-The standards for compressed hydrogen will only be listed.
-Discussing the individual points would not be purposeful, as this would involve too much time expenditure with comparatively very little information gain.
-Instead, the following section will explain how it was possible to narrow down from the many possible standards to a few.

-It can be summarized that there are various different areas that want to use hydrogen as a sustainable energy source.
-In some of these areas, there are only ideas, while others can already show initial concepts up to functional prototypes.
-Still others are already selling their technology commercially and have already received official approval.
-The more advanced industries have specific requirements that differ from aviation.
-Therefore, it is currently not possible to transfer existing concepts one-to-one to K2H2.
+As mention in the introduction of this subsection, the goal of of this subsection was to find potential #gl_("cgh2") standards, provide reasons for having chosen them and finally present them in an organised manner.
+Filtering the standards that have the highest potential for providing information for a #gl_("swith") certification happens in the next @chap_1_0_6 based on some chosen criteria.

+#summary_([
+It can be summarized that a hihg number of stanadrds could be found that deal with hydrogen.
+While some of the found standards are already in use, others are to be updated or were just announced and needs to be published for their first time.
+Regardless of their current status, it can be hihlgited once again, Narrowing down such a high number of hydrogen norms to the most promising needs an systematic approach.
+])